Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Background Material

 Observe that the GCV apparently needs the coefficients $ {\beta_i}$ for all $i$, regardless of choice of $p$.
-On the other hand for orthogonal $U$ and given $\bo b$ of length $N$ we note
+On the other hand for orthogonal $U$ and given $\bo b$ of length $n$ we note

-Thus indeed the GCV can be evaluated entirely without a complete SVD for the system of size $N$.
+Thus indeed the GCV can be evaluated without a complete SVD for the system of size $n$.

 As to the choice of the analysis of these methods, and exclusion of other regularization parameter selection techniques, we note that there are numerous techniques that can be applied.
-Still we did not chose to also consider the well-known L-curve, e.g. \cite{HansenLC}.
+We did not choose to discuss the well-known L-curve, e.g. \cite{HansenLC}.
 There the techniques for analysis are somewhat different, requiring the analysis of the curvature of the L-curve.
-Still, Vogel did also consider the L-curve, however with less positive results.
+Vogel \cite{vogel:02} did consider the L-curve, however with less positive results.
 In particular, he found that the L-curve either becomes flat with increasing $n$, or gives a value that does not lead to mean square convergence of the error.
 Thus here we have chosen to consider the particular selection methods and ignore for now the L-curve.
-To apply regularization parameter selection techniques practically in the context of the SVE-SVD relation, we must examine the square integrability of the kernel $H(s,t)$ under weighting corresponding to the weighting on the matrix $A$, and the determination of the numerical rank $p$ for the nested set of system matrices $\{\sub{A}\}$.
+To apply regularization parameter selection techniques practically in the context of the SVE-SVD relation, we first examine the determination of the numerical rank $p$ for the set of system matrices $\{\sub{A}\}$ with increasing $n$ and the square integrability of the kernel $H(s,t)$ under the variable mappings that correspond to the left and right preconditioning of the matrix $A$.